leverice/leverice-docs/structure.rst

 can create your own facets.
 Once you create your custom application facet, it will let you to:

 * define and set up new commands that can be either invoked by user or bound to some controls in Leverice
-* change channel icon to the facet specific
+* change channel look and feel (for example, add custom icon to the channel)
-* restrict to do some actions in the channel with this facet
+* add new channel context menu items and bind them to commands
+* add new post context menu items and bind them to commands and many more...

 You can set up facet in the app descriptor.
 It looks like this.